guidebee/openapi-flow-codegen-apisauce/README.md

 ## Features

 ### Argument-style vs. Object-style
-There's no [named parameter](https://en.wikipedia.org/wiki/Named_parameter) in Javascript or Typescript, because of that, we offer the flag `--useOptions` to generate code in two different styles.
+There's no [named parameter](https://en.wikipedia.org/wiki/Named_parameter) in Javascript or Flow, because of that, we offer the flag `--useOptions` to generate code in two different styles.

 Argument-style: